Instantly Chat with Your Future Customers in Messenger, Native Web Chat & SMS

 Chatbot Tools FAQ

 Chatbots are basically computer programs that can conduct a conversation with a human.
 Most chatbots today aren’t trying to pose as a real person or pass the Turing test.
-Instead, they’re used to automate tasks on platforms like Facebook Messenger.
+Instead, they’re used to automate tasks on platforms like Facebook Messenger, SMS messaging, and native website chatbots.
 For example, a MobileMonkey chatbot can help a user get answers to their frequently asked questions, help someone schedule an appointment, download a digital resource, or sign up for a webinar.

 Chatbots are used for marketing, customer service, lead generation, appointment setting, answering FAQs, scheduling appointments, diagnosing a customer’s needs, providing people with directions to a store, showing store hours, asking qualifying questions, providing coupons, conducting surveys, running a contest, and way more.